Recent Blog Articles

 Abnormal heart rhythms, also called arrhythmias, develop when a problem arises in the heart's electrical system.
-These can make the heart beat faster than it should, or beat with an irregular or disordered rhythm.
-Rhythm abnormalities range from mild to life threatening.
+These can make the heartbeat faster or slower than it should or beat with an irregular or disordered rhythm.

 - fast or slow heartbeat